elerel/ms3-kiwi-lingo/README.md

 ## [Testing](#testing)

-A full testing report can be found here in a separate TESTING.md file.
+A full testing report can be found in a separate [TESTING.md](TESTING.md) file.